seblucas/www-blog/content/en/tips/centos-modify-iptables.md

-/*
+---
-Title: How to modify your firewall (iptables) setting with Centos
+title: "How to modify your firewall (iptables) setting with Centos"
-Description:
-Author: Sébastien Lucas
-Date: 2011/06/11
-Robots: noindex,nofollow
-Language: en
-Tags: centos,tips
-*/
+date: 2011-06-11
+tags: [centos,tips]
+slug: centos-modify-iptables
+aliases: [/en/tips/centos-modify-iptables]
+---
 # How to modify your firewall (iptables) setting with Centos

 ## With GUI